DaCuteRaccoon/DaCuteRaccoon/README.md

 ---

 ###### FUN FACT: According to my stats, more than 2 &frac14; percent of the languages I code in are Rich Text Format!
+(As of [Feb 23, 2022](https://github.com/DaCuteRaccoon/DaCuteRaccoon/commit/0c7419700295e2a33dfe0b0004ec6e698be6aa61), 23 days after the fun fact was written!)